clebert/ironhook/README.md

 ### Implementation Status

-Below is the reimplementation status of the various built-in hooks in React:
+Below you can see the reimplementation status of the various built-in hooks of
+React:

 | Hook                                                                                     | Status        |
 | ---------------------------------------------------------------------------------------- | ------------- |